ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

 :Purpose:
   A Q&A community website for ROS 1 and 2 that is similar to `Stack Exchange <https://stackexchange.com/>`_.

-:Notes:
-  We at Open Robotics are actively looking into alternatives.

 `ROS Design <http://design.ros2.org/>`_
 ---------------------------------------

 :Purpose:
   A place that documents many of the early ROS 2 design decisions.

-:Notes:
-  ROS Design was created in the early days of ROS 2 to avoid the process associated with `ROS Enhancement Proposals (REPs)`_.
-  Currently, we at Open Robotics are not adding to ROS Design and are looking to deprecate it after migrating some of its content.

 `ROS Discourse <https://discourse.ros.org/>`_
 ---------------------------------------------